-The white grape is an interspecific new breed between Cascade (Seibel 13-053) x Seyve-Villard 14-287 ( Seibel 4746 x Muscat du Moulin ).
-Acadie, L'Acadie, L Acadie Blanc, La Cadie, V 53261 and Vineland 53-261.
-They are genes of Vitis aestivalis.
+The white grape variety is an interspecific new breed between Cascade (Seibel 13-053) x Seyve-Villard 14-287 ( Seibel 4746 x Muscat du Moulin ).
+Acadie, L'Acadie, L Acadie Blanc, La'Cadie, V 53261 and Vineland 53-261.
+They are genes from Vitis aestivalis.
 Vitis berlandieri.
 Vitis cinerea.
 Vitis labrusca.
 Vitis lincecumii.
 Vitis riparia.
 Vitis rupestris and Vitis vinifera contain.
-The intersection of hybrid was founded in 1953 by Ollie A. Bradt in Niagara Ontario (Canada).
-It was then sent to the research center in Nova Scotia, where it was named after the former French province of Acadia and parenting was clarified by Helen Fisher.
+The crossing of the hybrid was done in 1953 by Ollie A. Bradt in Niagara-Ontario (Canada).
+It was then sent to the Nova Scotia Research Center, where it received its name after the former French province of Acadia, and parenting was clarified by Helen Fisher.

-Pictures: Ursula Bruehl, Doris Schneider, Julius Kühn Institute (JKI)
+Images: Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)